Statistical data sets - Metadata

-The word "reporter" refers to a
+The word "reporter"

 trade flows with its partners by origin and destination.

 WTO members are frequently referred to as

 "country", although some members are not countries in the usual sense

 of the word but are officially "customs territories".
 The definition

 of geographical and other groupings in this report does not imply an expression

 of opinion by the Secretariat concerning the status of any country or

 territory, the delimitation of its frontiers, nor on the rights and obligations

 of any WTO Member in respect of WTO Agreements.

 South and Central America and

 the Caribbean is referred to South and Central America, the Bolivarian Republic

 Taiwan, Penghu, Kinmen and Matsu are referenced as

 Bolivarian Rep. of Venezuela, Korea, Republic of and Taipei, Chinese respectively.

 Back to top

 groups are defined according to Revision 3 of the Standard International Trade

 (i) Agricultural products (SITC sections 0, 1, 2, 4 minus 27 and 28)

-- Food: food and live animals,
+- Food: food and live animals, beverages

 fruit (SITC sections 0, 1, 4 and division 22), of which: